-Durlston Bay is situated to the south of Swanage, in the most south-eastern corner of the Isle of Purbeck.
-The bay is smaller than Swanage Bay and has a shingle beach which is derived from the more resistant strata (mainly limestones) that outcrop in the surrounding cliffs.
+Durlston Bay is situated south of Swanage, in the most south-eastern corner of the Isle of Purbeck.
+The bay is smaller than Swanage Bay and has a shingle beach derived from the more resistant strata (mainly limestones) that outcrop the surrounding cliffs.

 To the north of Durlston Bay and separating it from Swanage Bay is Peveril Point.
-This stone headland is formed of a hard bed of limestone (known as Purbeck Marble) which runs from Herston to the west of Swanage to Peveril Point and then eastwards under the English Channel.
-The small building on Peveril Point is currently used by National Coastwatch as a lookout.
+This stone headland is formed of a hard bed of limestone (known as Purbeck Marble), which runs from Herston to the west of Swanage to Peveril Point and then eastwards under the English Channel.
+National Coastwatch currently uses the small building on Peveril Point as a lookout.

-Throughout the second half of the 19th century, Peveril Point was a base for the Dorset Artillery Corps who were a part of the voluntary force that made up Britains home defence.
-The Corps built a fort on the headland which contained two, thirty-two pound cannons which fired 6.4 inch balls.
+Throughout the second half of the 19th century, Peveril Point was a base for the Dorset Artillery Corps, which was a part of the voluntary force that made up Britain's home defence.
+The Corps built a fort on the headland, which contained two thirty-two-pound cannons which fired 6.4-inch balls.

-In 1886, Durlston Castle was built by George Burt as a monument for the town.
+In 1886, George Burt built Durlston Castle as a monument for the town.
 The castle, built on Durlston Head, is currently used as a restaurant and bar.
-The corbel-turreted building is built completely from local stone.
-Surrounding the castle are stone tablets inscribed with various statistics and poetry which reflect the Victorians interest in the sea and the forces of nature.
+The corbel-turreted building is constructed entirely from local stone.
+Surrounding the castle are stone tablets inscribed with various statistics and poetry, which reflect the Victorian's interest in the sea and the forces of nature.

 The area in and around Durlston Bay is prone to landslides.
-Many small slides occur every year but with larger slides may occur after periods of extreme weather.
-The slides are normally caused by heavy rain which causes water to run along the clay layers in the strata.
+Many small slides occur yearly, but larger slides may occur after periods of extreme weather.
+The slides are normally caused by heavy rain, which causes water to run along the clay layers in the strata.
 This lubricating effect can cause the rocks above to slip down towards the sea.
-The cliffs in Durlston bay are made up of a alternating clays, limestones and shales and this is a key factor in terms of the areas instability.
+The cliffs in Durlston bay are made up of alternating clays, limestones and shales, which is a key factor in terms of the instability of the area.

-One large fall that occurred caused 1000s of tons of earth and rock to slide down the cliff into the sea.
-It happened near a block of flats which are now only metres away from the unstable cliff edge.
+One large fall caused 1000s of tons of earth and rock to slide down the cliff into the sea.
+It happened near a block of flats now only metres away from the unstable cliff edge.

 The southern Purbeck Ridge starts in Durlston Bay and runs west